Arizona Court Records

 - Burglary

-- Identity theft
+- Identity theft.

 An individual may file a petition to seal all arrest records if the person was:

-- Charged with an offense and the charge was dismissed, or the case resulted in a not-guilty verdict
+- Charged with an offense, and the charge was dismissed, or the case resulted in a not-guilty verdict

-Anyone arrested by a law enforcement agency but never had an initial appearance nor received any charges filed against them must file their petition in the superior court in the county where the arrest was made.
+Anyone arrested by a law enforcement agency who never had an initial appearance or received any charges filed against them typically must file their petition in the superior court of the county where the arrest was made.
+Rule 36.1, Arizona Rules of Criminal Procedure mandates that an offender filing a petition to seal or expunge arrest records should provide the following information:

 - Full name, birth date, address, and email address